Buddy's Day Out

-Buddy's Day Out is a 1933 Warner Bros.
-Looney Tunes cartoon, directed by Tom Palmer.
-The short was released in theaters on September 9, 1933, premiering with Goodbye Again, and was the first cartoon to feature Buddy, the second star of the series who was created by Palmer.
+Buddy's Day Out is a 1933 American animated comedy short film directed by Tom Palmer.
+The short was released in theaters on September 9, 1933, premiering with Goodbye Again.
+It is the 39th film in the Looney Tunes series and the first cartoon to feature Buddy, the second star of the series who was created by Palmer.

-A former Disney animator, Palmer was shortly thereafter fired from the studio.
-This short was the first cartoon in the series produced by Leon Schlesinger Productions, as opposed to Harman-Ising Productions, and the first not to feature Bosko, created by Harman and Ising, as the central character.
+This short was the first cartoon in the series produced solely by Leon Schlesinger Productions, and the first not to feature Bosko, as well as the first without any involvement by Hugh Harman, Rudolf Ising and Frank Marsales.
+It is Palmer's only installment in the series as director, as he was fired during production.

-Summary
+Plot

-Cookie is giving her baby brother Elmer a bath, while Buddy washes his car with a hose.
-Buddy's dog Happy grabs the hose and is tossed around by the water pressure.
-Cookie puts on makeup to prepare for a romantic picnic Buddy is taking her to and yells to Buddy that she is ready.
-Buddy starts his car with a crank starter, but when the car starts it runs off unattended through the neighborhood.
+The film introduces the protagonist Buddy, his girlfriend Cookie, Cookie's baby brother Elmer and his dog Happy.
+Cookie gives Elmer a bath, while Buddy washes his car with a hose.
+Buddy's dog Happy plays with the hose, spraying the car with water, only to be tossed around by the water pressure.

+Cookie puts on makeup to prepare for a romantic picnic, while Buddy starts his car with a crank starter, but when the car starts it runs off unattended through the neighborhood.
 It runs through a greenhouse, and stops at Cookie's house, draped with flowers from the greenhouse, which Cookie thinks is beautiful.
 Buddy loads a picnic basket in the car and drives off to the picnic with Cookie and Elmer.
 Happy runs behind and jumps in the car.

 The car struggles to climb up a hill and comes to a stop at the picnic spot.
 Buddy unloads the car while Cookie plays guitar and sings.
 Various animals join in the song.
 Meanwhile Elmer and Happy eat some of the food from the picnic basket.
 Cookie scolds Elmer, who sadly climbs back in the car and accidentally starts it.
 The car, containing Elmer and Happy, rolls downhill out of control while Buddy and Cookie chase it, riding in Elmer's baby carriage.

 The car crashes through various obstacles, including a rotary clothesline, which lands in the baby carriage, turning it into a helicopter.
 Buddy and Cookie, flying above the car, see it turn onto a railroad track facing an oncoming train.
 They land the baby carriage and use a ladder to divert the train off the track, saving Elmer.